Advanced Placement

 Earn College Credit and Placement

 More than 90 percent of four-year colleges in the United States and colleges in more than 60 other countries give students credit, advanced placement or both on the basis of AP Exam scores.
 By entering college with AP credits, you’ll have the time to move into upper level courses, pursue a double-major or study abroad.
+Be sure to check the college/university’s website for the most up to date information on credits offered for specific AP scores and AP classes.

 How Do I Enroll?